On the heterogeneous spread of COVID-19 in Chile: Results and discussion

 The NPI (non-pharmaceutical interventions) agenda of the government was different for each region, and the main criterion for enacting them was the reported new cases.
-We observe that the spreading rate $\beta$ remained high in some regions during the first epidemiological periods before decreasing, due to the time required for seeing the effects of lockdowns and delays associated with the disease progression.
-In those regions reporting the first COVID-19 cases in Chile, the spreading rate $\beta$ decreased faster because of the earlier establishment of restrictive measures.
+We observe that the spreading rate $\beta$ remained high in some regions during the first epidemiological periods before decreasing, due to the time required for \Ri{evidencing} the effects of lockdowns and delays associated with the disease progression.
+In those regions reporting the first COVID-19 cases in Chile, the spreading rate $\beta$ decreased faster because of the earlier establishment of NPIs.
 An example is the O'Higgins Region, which has the lowest average value for the fifteen epidemiological periods of spreading rate.
-Regarding the fatality rate $\theta$, it remains relatively low in all regions since the hospital capacity at the country level for the correct care of critical patients was not exceeded, and to the efficiency in the inter-regional transfers of these patients.
+Regarding the \Rii{death rate} $\theta$, it \Ri{remained} relatively low in all regions since the hospital capacity at the country level for the correct care of critical patients was not exceeded, and \Ri{also due} to the efficiency in the inter-regional transfer of patients.